JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 **Plugin ID: `org.jetbrains.intellij.platform.migration`**

-The Migration plugin is designed to assist in upgrading your configuration from Gradle IntelliJ Plugin version `1.x`.
+The Migration plugin is designed to assist in upgrading projects using Gradle IntelliJ Plugin **1.x**.
 To prevent Gradle failing due to breaking changes, the `org.jetbrains.intellij.platform.migration` plugin was introduced to fill missing gaps and provide migration hints.

 See [](tools_intellij_platform_gradle_plugin_migration.md) for more details.